sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/index.md

 - [Delete a Managed instance](./delete_process.md)
 - [Disaster Recovery process for a Managed instance](./disaster_recovery_process.md)

+### How to work with Cloud instances?

+Below is the bare minimal prereq before you can work with Cloud instances

+- Access to [sourcegraph/cloud] and [sourcegraph/controller]
+- Install `mi2` by following [sourcegraph/controller#installation](https://github.com/sourcegraph/controller#installation)
+- Sufficient access to GCP projects, see below FAQ to learn how to request access.

+### How to request access to Cloud instances infrastructure?

+We utilize Entitle to provide time-bound access to GCP infrastructure for both production and development environment.

+Use the slash command in Slack, type `/access_request` in any chat window and hit enter.
+Fill out the following values:

+- **Search permission**: One of `Cloud V2 Dev Access`, `Cloud V2 Prod Access`
+- **Permission duration**: Preferably to request the minimal amount of time
+- **Add justification**: Add a note to provide context why access is needed

+The request will be routed to #cloud, #security, or your direct manager for approval.
+We will review the request and approve the access request.

+Please tag `@cloud-support` or `@security-support` in #cloud for immediate attention if it is time sensitive.
+If the request is related to an ongoing [incident](../../engineering/dev/process/incidents/index.md), please [page Cloud on-call engineer using OpsGenie](../../../engineering/dev/process/incidents/index.md#incident-lead).

+### How to request access to Cloud instances UI?

+Learn more from (Request access to Cloud instances UI)[../oidc_site_admin.md#request-access-to-cloud-instances-ui]

 ### How to update & apply terraform modules?

 In v2, we use `cdktf` via `mi2` cli to dynamically generate the cdktf stacks for each modules.